Emergency Management Analyst – NA-42

 - Draft written reports, papers, briefings, and presentations.

-- Bachelors or better in Emergency Management or related field.
+- BS or BA degree required in Emergency Management or other related fields of study.

-- Demonstrated writing and editing skills in the creation of documents and procedures.
+- Excellent oral and written communication skills; superior writing and editing skills in the creation of documents and procedures.
+Skilled in articulating complex issues at a level easily understood, in both oral and written form.

 - Willingness to work directly with clients in an environment that changes rapidly; must possess a mature approach to the personal interactions between a consultant and the client.